Announcements

 BREAD OF LIFE

-Bread of Life is Carter's meal ministry, offering a meal to any who come.
+Bread of Life is Carter's meal ministry, offering a meal to any who comes.
 Whether needing food, fellowship, or community and the love of God, Bread of Life welcomed all to a home-cooked meal.

-Prior to the pandemic Bread of Life met the first and third Tuesday evenings with a fellowship time, music, and service with a smile.
+Before the pandemic, Bread of Life met on the first and third Tuesday evenings with a fellowship time, music, and service with a smile.
 Volunteers set up, cooked, served, and cleaned up each meal, including Carter members, community friends, and teens learning about community service.
 Costs were paid through free-will donations and Mission funds.
-We are currently working to bring our kitchen up to the new requirements of Needham Public Health.
-When that work is done we hope to restart the ministry.

 If you would like to help with Bread of Life, please contact Beth Henrich at brhenrich@yahoo.com to volunteer.
 We will keep you all up to date on our progress and plans.